AmosKorir/ComposeServerDrivenUI/README.md

 # Jetpack Compose Server Driven UI
 **Server Driven UI**

-This is a demo application for a session at Safaricom to demonstrate Server driven  UI using  Jetpack Compose.
+This is a demo application for a session at Safaricom to demostrate Server driven  UI using  Jetpack Compose.

+**How it works,**

+The UI changes depending on the api response, which makes dynamic.

+**Used libraries**

+1. Koin -Dependency Injection
+2. Retrofit
+3. Okhttp
+4. RxJava

 <table>